couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 All data is static but never the less it "works".
 In Step 2 we will update the static JSON returned in the Web API method to return actual data from Couchbase Server 4.

-##Step 2 - Understand Couchbase, Couchbase .NET SDK & N1QL
+##Step 2 - Understand the Couchbase .NET SDK & N1QL
 In this step we will update all ASP.NET Web API methods to return data from Couchbase Server.

 This is the first step that uses Couchbase and therefore we need to add references to the Couchbase Client, LINQ extensions and configure the Couchbase Client also know as bootstrapping.

-###Step 2.0 - Referencing & Bootstrapping Couchbase Client for .NET.
+###Step 2.0 - Referencing and Bootstrapping Couchbase Client for .NET.

 **Where:** `Solution` (this is a solution wide update)